pschou/http-post-listener/README.md

 of that directory will be the contents of that zip file.
 Effectively, every archive is expanded to disk for deep inspection.

+*It is recommended to use a different partition for the output directory and the explode directory as the uncompressed part can get quite large.*

 ## Example:

 Server side: